-A typical example of the numerically found stable AVQD with $S=1$ is produced in Figs. \ref{Example}(a1,a2).
-The stability of the AVQDs was tested by direct simulations of the perturbed evolution for a sufficiently long time \cite{Distance}.
-The stability area for them in the $(N,g)$ plane is shown in Fig. \ref{Example}(b).
-In particular, the stable AVQDs are found at $N>N_{\min }$, where $N_{\min }$ is a gradually increasing function of $g$ .
-At $N<N_{\min }$, an unstable dipole mode is produced, instead of the vortex with $S=1$, which decays to the fundamental QD in direct simulations.
-In the horizontal direction, stable AVQDs are found at $g>g_{\min }$, which is a function of $N$, e.g., $g_{\min }(N=500)\approx 0.2$.
-At values of $g$ slightly smaller than $g_{\min }$, the AVQDs start spontaneous drift, keeping their topological charge.
+A typical example of numerically found stable AVQDs with $S=1$ is produced in Figs. \ref{Example}(a1,a2).
+Their stability was tested by direct simulations of the perturbed evolution for a sufficiently long time \cite {Distance}.
+Results of the analysis are summarized in the form of the stability area in the $(N,g)$ plane, plotted in Fig. \ref{Example}(b).
+In particular, the stable AVQDs are found at $N>N_{\min }$, where $N_{\min }$ is a gradually increasing function of $g$.
+At $N<N_{\min }$, the vortex ansatz produces stable dipole modes.
+For fixed $N$, stable AVQDs are found at $g>g_{\min }(N)$, e.g., $g_{\min }(N=500)\approx 0.2$.
+At values of $g$ slightly smaller than $g_{\min }$, the AVQD starts spontaneous drift, keeping its topological charge.